gilzoide/AssetList/README.md

 `AssetDatabase.FindAssets`.
 The list is automatically updated when entering Play mode or building the project, so there is no need to manually update it.
-The list is ordered by the assets' GUID, avoiding file diffs if a list update contains the same assets as before.

 ![](Extras~/demo.gif)